lrivoire/lrivoire.github.io/_pages/research.md

   <li>
     How does biomass burning influence chemistry?
     <br><span style="font-weight:300; font-size:0.9em;">
-      I am looking for the fingerprint of human-induced fires in the atmosphere.
+      I am looking for the atmospheric fingerprint of human-induced fires.
     </span>
   </li>

   <li>
-    How confident are we in long-term satellite observations?
+    How confident are we in long-term composition changes?
     <br><span style="font-weight:300; font-size:0.9em;">
       My <a href="https://doi.org/10.5194/acp-25-2269-2025">work</a> shows that our satellites distort trends.
     </span>